-- 1. Scenario 1 Government Office: This scenario includes the applicable incorporation costs as outlined in UCA 10-2a-220.
+- 1. SCENARIO 1 GOVERNMENT OFFICE: This scenario includes the applicable incorporation costs as outlined in UCA 10-2a-220.
 In addition, expenditures include a one-time expense of \$300,000 for a government office that is amortized over a 15-year period; this arrangement includes a four percent interest rate and a two percent cost of issuance addition. - 2.
-Scenario 2 No Government Office: This scenario includes incorporation costs as outlined in UCA 10-2a-220, without the additional expense related to a new government building.
+SCENARIO 2 NO GOVERNMENT OFFICE: This scenario includes incorporation costs as outlined in UCA 10-2a-220, without the additional expense related to a new government building.

 The Petition Sponsors of the proposed Town established a MOU with the building owner of the "Beehive School," an ADA accessible building with a capacity of 100 persons, to utilize the building at no cost for general government purposes.
-Scenario 1 is included to further illustrate the potential costs if the school building is no longer accessible for use although a new government office is not necessary at this time.
-Scenarios 1 and 2 show the proposed Town likely will not result in at least a five percent budget surplus.
+Scenario 1 is included to illustrate the potential costs if the school building is no longer accessible for use although a new government office is not necessary at this time.
+Scenario 1 shows the proposed Town likely will not result in at least a five percent budget surplus, while Scenario 2 shows the proposed Town likely will result in at least a five percent budget surplus.